 Joseph A. Marshall Veterans Center Opens

-BCC Cuts Ribbon Officially Opening New Space for Service Member Students
+Bristol Cuts Ribbon Officially Opening New Space for Service Member Students

-Bristol Community College held a ribbon-cutting ceremony today, officially opening the newly reimagined Joseph A. Marshall Veterans Center at the BCC Fall River campus.
+Bristol Community College held a ribbon-cutting ceremony today, officially opening the newly reimagined Joseph A. Marshall Veterans Center at the Bristol Fall River campus.
 The larger, strategically designed space will allow the center to expand its role as the central location for all student-service and grant-related Veterans activities, while providing a sense of community among the college’s student veterans.
 The new location consists of a variety of spaces designed specifically for assisting student veterans including student study space, private counseling and group activities.
 The college’s student veterans will have access to the center’s set of laptops to complete documentation, VA certification and for completing academic assignments.
 Student veterans can also utilize an open social space to relax and study.

-“Our inspiring student veterans enrich our entire community through their determination, strong work ethic, problem-solving skills and comradery,” said BCC President Laura L. Douglas, Ph.D.
+“Our inspiring student veterans enrich our entire community through their determination, strong work ethic, problem-solving skills and comradery,” said Bristol President Laura L. Douglas, Ph.D.
 “The accessible, highly visible new location and expanded services of the Joseph A. Marshall Veterans Center reinforce BCC’s commitment and experience with connecting student veterans and their families with crucial resources and opportunities for academic and career success.
 We want veterans to know Bristol Community College is the right choice for them.”

 The center has been named in honor of former chair of the board of trustees Joseph A. Marshall.